SCOREC/polyMPO/README.md

 cd polyMpoDev
 ```

 Create an environment script `setupEnvironment.sh` with the following contents.  **It contains SCOREC specific `module` commands that will have to be modified if you are building on a non-SCOREC system.
-Also it contains compiler flags specific to NVIDIA GPUs with the Turing architecture (i.e., `-DKokkos_ARCH_TURING75=ON` and `-DOmega_h_CUDA_ARCH=75`) that need to be modified to match the architecture of the GPU in your system.**  See https://kokkos.github.io/kokkos-core-wiki/keywords.html#architecture-keywords for alternative settings.
+Also it contains compiler flags specific to NVIDIA GPUs with the Ampere architecture (i.e., `-DKokkos_ARCH_AMPERE86=ON` and `-DOmega_h_CUDA_ARCH=86`) that need to be modified to match the architecture of the GPU in your system.**  See https://kokkos.github.io/kokkos-core-wiki/keywords.html#architecture-keywords for alternative settings.

 ```
 export root=$PWD